MinhKhangTran/next-mongo-vok-app/README.md

 3. Style the pages using ChakraUI
    - initialize ChakraUI Provider✅
    - Create a Layout with Navigation to navigate through pages✅
-   - use nprogress
+   - use nprogress✅
-   - Mobile Responsive
+   - Mobile Responsive✅
 4. Create Components from the frontend to call this functions
    - fetch voks on the homepage (getStaticProps)
    - use react-hook-forms for creating new voks